Making a list of the top 10 best condenser microphones under $200 is really hard work.

 There are many good condenser microphones are available out there and choosing the best ones is a tricky task for sure.
 I had to serve the list by deep analysis of some major factors which affect the quality of a mic.

-I knew that choosing the best from a saturated market of mics was going to be a difficult task for me but finally I got my list of 10 best condenser microphones under 200 dollars.
+I know that choosing the best from a saturated market of mics was going to be a difficult task for me but finally I have ended up with this ultimate list of 10 best condenser microphones under $200.

 6 Quality Factors for Vocal Condenser Mic

 Sensitivity Vs Noise

 Condenser mics are very sensitive to sound.
 Powered by 48V phantom power or internal battery, they can catch the subtle part of the audio.

 This is the reason for using these mics in recording studios.
 Suppose when you are trying to capture a fairly quiet instrument, do you want to increase your Preamp level to full and add a fair amount of noise in your record?